August 7, 2018

 The Pawnee Bill Ranch was once the showplace of the world-renowned Wild West Show entertainer Gordon W. “Pawnee Bill” Lillie and his wife, May.
 Their fourteen-room mansion, completed in 1910, is fully furnished with their original belongings.
 The ranch property also houses a museum with exhibits related to Pawnee Bill, Wild West Shows and the Pawnee tribe.
 The 500-acre grounds include the original ranch blacksmith shop, a 1903 log cabin, a large barn built in 1926 and an Indian Flower Shrine—all available to the public.
 A herd of bison, longhorn and several draft horses call the Pawnee Bill Ranch home and can often be found grazing in the drive-through exhibit pasture.

 Pawnee Bill Ranch and Museum is a division of the Oklahoma Historical Society.
-The mission of the Oklahoma Historical Society is to collect, preserve and share the history and culture of the state of Oklahoma.
+The mission of the Oklahoma Historical Society is to collect, preserve and share the history and culture of the state of Oklahoma and its people.
 Founded in 1893 by members of the Territorial Press Association, the OHS maintains museums, historic sites and affiliates across the state.
 Through its research archives, exhibits, educational programs and publications the OHS chronicles the rich history of Oklahoma.
 For more information about the OHS, please visit www.okhistory.org.